Everyone knows windows are expensive, but just how big a bite do they take out of the budget?

 Order your windows.
 Expect to put down 30% to 40% of the window cost.
 Windows take 4-8 weeks to make.

-Result: All decision are made.
+Result: All decisions are made.
 Waiting on the arrival and installation of the windows.